soltex1/Goodreads-Price-Tracker/README.md

 3. Add **more options to the search**, like searching by a book isbn or name, instead of just searching by the Goodreads username.

+### Endpoints

+There is an endpoint that lets you get the books prices from all stores by using the isbn.
+You can make a GET request to **/shops/prices?isbn=ISBN_NUM** for instance: https://cryptic-waters-92928.herokuapp.com/shops/prices?isbn=9781451673319.

 ### Demo

 https://cryptic-waters-92928.herokuapp.com/